genuinebyte/sunfright/README.md

 [404]: https://www.minecraftforum.net/forums/minecraft-java-edition/seeds/298932-ironman-challenge-series-404

-Every time you spawn, you're given a leather helmet with Curse of Binding and Curse of Vanishing.
-This gives you some time to gather supplies before you can shield yourself from the sunlight.
-If you try to take it off, it will vanish.
+Every time you spawn, you're given a leather helmet with Curse of Binding, Curse of Vanishing, and Fire Protection.
+This gives you some time to gather supplies before you can shield yourself from the sunlight, but if you try to take it off, it'll vanish.
 This leather helmet gives you around 5 minutes to gather everything you need to live a good life underground, or return home.

 Normal helmets give you resistance to the sunlight too.
 Every second you are exposed to skylight greater than 3, your helmet takes one damage, or if you